About LEQEMBI®

 Study design

-Clarity AD (Study 2) is an 18-month global, placebo-controlled, double-blind, parallel-group randomized study1
+Clarity AD is an 18-month global, placebo-controlled, double-blind, parallel-group randomized study1

 Randomization phase2